Citation index: History

-The earliest known citation index is an index of biblical citations in rabbinic literature, the Mafteah ha-Derashot, attributed to Maimonides and probably dating to the 12th century.
+The earliest known citation index is described as an index of biblical citations in rabbinic literature, the Mafteah ha-Derashot, a 12th-century manuscript attributed to Maimonides, though its authorship is debated.
 It is organized alphabetically by biblical phrase.
 Later biblical citation indexes are in the order of the canonical text.
 These citation indices were used both for general and for legal study.
 The Talmudic citation index En Mishpat (1714) even included a symbol to indicate whether a Talmudic decision had been overridden, just as in the 19th-century Shepard's Citations.
 Unlike modern scholarly citation indexes, only references to one work, the Bible, were indexed.

 In English legal literature, volumes of judicial reports included lists of cases cited in that volume starting with Raymond's Reports (1743) and followed by Douglas's Reports (1783).
 Simon Greenleaf (1821) published an alphabetical list of cases with notes on later decisions affecting the precedential authority of the original decision.
 These early tables of legal citations ("citators") were followed by a more complete, book length index, Labatt's Table of Cases...California...
 (1860) and in 1872 by Wait's Table of Cases...New York....
 The most important and best-known citation index for legal cases was released in 1873 with the publication of Shepard's Citations.

 William Adair, a former president of Shepard's Citations, suggested in 1920 that citation indexes could serve as a tool for tracking science and engineering literature.
 After learning that Eugene Garfield held a similar opinion, Adair corresponded with Garfield in 1953.
 The correspondence prompted Garfield to examine Shepard's Citations index as a model that could be extended to the sciences.
 Two years later Garfield published "Citation indexes for science" in the journal Science.
 In 1959, Garfield started a consulting business, the Institute for Scientific Information (ISI), in Philadelphia and began a correspondence with Joshua Lederberg about the idea.
 In 1961 Garfield received a grant from the U.S. National Institutes of Health to compile a citation index for Genetics.
 To do so, Garfield's team gathered 1.4 million citations from 613 journals.
 From this work, Garfield and the ISI produced the first version of the Science Citation Index, published as a book in 1963.